ujjwalguptaofficial/fortjs-doc/docs/tutorial/route.md

 }
 ```

-I promise - this will be last.
-How about a route where you want to return some file based on some extension.
+<b>3.
+Variable & Constant :</b> <br><br>How about a route where you want to return some file based on some extension.

 e.g - "abc.com/file/scripts/jquery.js" .
-In this example - "jquery" is dynmaic value means value can be anything like - "jsstore", "vue" , "underscore" etc. So that place is basically a placeholder.
+In this example - "jquery" is variable value and ".js" is constant value

 So here :